 Probate is the process of dealing with someone’s money, possessions and final wishes after they die.
-In our useful guide we answer the most common probate questions.
+Our useful guide will answer your important questions.

 Who can carry out probate?

 If the deceased left a Will, they may have specified the designated executor or executors – these people are expected to “execute” the Will, which means they will share out the estate as specified and deal with any related complications, as well as carry out any other final wishes specified in the Will.
 However, you are not legally required to act as executor, even if you are the only executor named in the Will.